 I will never forget when my ex would grab the rolls off the table as I would reach for them, and say to the waiter, “She doesn’t need these,” or all the times he asked for a togo box after I took my first three bites of a meal at a restaurant.
 I am not looking for sympathy by telling you this because I already disposed of that garbage.
 I am confirming that is type of cruel behavior actually happens, so proceed with caution.
 Body image issues are heavily present among women.
 We are surrounded by things that make us question our reflection constantly.
 The last thing we need is for our guy to do the same.
 So I am going to help you guys out.
-Here are 10 rules to follow when it comes to her body that could potentially save your relationship and your life.
+Here are 9 rules to follow when it comes to her body that could potentially save your relationship and your life.

 It was six years ago that I had my first major episode with bipolar disorder while in College.
 I was living with a group of girls who this story is about.
 In the last month before I withdrew from school, I kept my struggle hidden from others, especially myself.
 Two days before I left, my parents were called by two of my friends.
 They told them that I was falling apart.
 Day by day I was getting worse.
 They realized they couldn’t help me, and decided not to tell the other girls.
 I do not like to talk about the pain of the past.
 However, a few days ago I learned that sometimes it is necessary to walk down memory lane, no matter how dark the road is…